liaoherui/GDmicro/README.md

   optional arguments:
     -h, --help                    Show help message and exit.
     -i, --input_dir               The directory of input csv file.
     -t, --train_mode              If set to 1, then will apply k-fold cross validation to all input datasets.
-This mode can only be used when input datasets are all training data.
-The input data should be the output of the train mode of GDmicro_preprocess. (default: 0)
+This mode can only be used when input datasets all have labels and set as "train" in input file. (default: 0)
     -d, --disease                 The name of disease.
     -k, --kneighbor               The number of neighborhoods in the knn graph. (default: 5) -e, --apply_node              If set to 1, then will apply node importance calculation, which may take a long time. (default: not use).